LKNSI/Chatsight-HAVOC/objectiveTypes.md

 `h4-2`

-Uses phrases and tokens that involve a person (A) speaking about a group of people by their racial identity, in a concerned or pragamtic way. "he really is annoying my black friends"
+Uses phrases and tokens that involve a person (A) speaking about a group of people by their racial identity, in a concerned or pragmatic way. "he really is annoying my black friends"

 <hr/>